 Accommodation is priced weekly and costs are stated in Australian dollars (AU$).

-As with all Australian schools, Curtin University follows the southern hemisphere calendar.
+As with most Australian schools, Curtin University follows the southern hemisphere calendar.

 Fall Semester Dates (this is Australia's Spring term or Semester 2)